 I wish I had known about you 5 years ago!

-My husband was diagnosed with CLL and is in remission.
+My husband was diagnosed with Chronic lymphocytic leukaemia (CLL) and is in remission.
 He had his Covid vaccination on Friday and by the evening he was already feeling rotten.

 His symptoms have been:

 Body aches, tight stomach, feeling cold, and headaches.
 His appetite hasn’t been the best either.
 Has anyone else had other symptoms that led to the requirement for medical attention?
 And what food helped whilst feeling unwell?

 Hi @Tia .
 It sounds dreadful.
 I haven’t had any side effects from my vaccine but I should suggest going to his medical team for advice.
 I hope it all subsides soon.
 Let us know how it goes.

 Hi @Tia and @Franko, I also have CLL and I had my Pfizer vaccine on Friday and no side effects.
 I suggest as @Franko, says for him to check it out with his medical team, I know typically it is the weekend, or if he thinks then 111 is in order.

 When I feel rotten it’s hot tinned custard with ice cream for me !!!

 I am due to have my vaccine on February 10th.
 I asked my oncologist questions and here is his response.
 Thought this may be helpful.

 Bradley A. Switzer, MD Date received:01/29/2021 06:23 PM